-In a baffling clarion call for Clinton, Ellen DeGeneres attended Clooney's money ball last week.
+In a baffling clarion call for Clinton, Ellen DeGeneres attended Clooney's money ball.
 Do you think she thanked Hillary for supporting the LGBT community only after it became politically convenient?
 Do you think she thought it a better investment than $27 to the Sanders campaign which serves all citizens, everywhere, all the time, not just those who have special access to people who pretend for a living?
 Gay actor Jim Parsons and gay talent agency exec Bryan Lourd were also at Clooney's shindig.
 Wonder if they congratulated Clinton for doing nothing to secure their rightful place in the straight person's world.

 1994.
-Bill Clinton passes the largest crime bill in the history of the United States.
+Bill Clinton passed the largest crime bill in the history of the United States.
 While some measures of the bill were admirable - Violence Against Women Act, Federal Assault Weapons Ban - others led to today's outrageous mass incarceration catastrophe and the cultural crippling of Blacks and Latinos.

 In a heartbeat, low-level drug use and non-violent crimes led to myriad disappearing acts thanks to Clinton's "truth in sentencing" clause which not only extended prison sentences so that "violators" drifted into infinite darkness but also mandated that such sentences be served without early parole.
 Crack and cocaine had near twin-like compositions, but because crack was associated with Black communities and cocaine was the fuel for the well-heeled Whites - the kind you might find at Hollywood hangouts - a massive "crackdown" on Blacks convened while Whites partied on.
 Today, America is the proud owner of the largest prison industrial complex on the planet and a population in which 1 in 3 Black men will not only go to jail for being Black and male, but mostly for being impoverished, contrary to what most Whites think.